 Rudy and Tay followed the girls to the berths, and, after preparing dutifully for bed, went to sleep.

-Our mother now says we were away that night for fivehours and forty-seven minutes, measuring the time between the moment she called the harbormaster and the time the tug had pulled the Sea Wren back, and the Coast Guard had ferried us back to our mother’s arms, while a crowd of onlookers and a news crew watched us through the breaking light of the morning.
-We remember our father somehow overtook that hug, embracing all of us, including our mother, all at once, while Frugal looked on, crying.
+Our mother now says we were away that night for five hours and forty-seven minutes, measuring the time between the moment she called the harbormaster and the time the tug had pulled the Sea Wren back, and the Coast Guard had ferried us back to our mother’s arms.
+We remember a crowd of onlookers and a news crew watched us through the breaking light of the morning.
+We remember our father somehow overtook that hug, embracing all of us, including our mother, all at once, while Frugal looked on.
+Could he have been crying?

 We never saw Frugal again.
-To this day, our mother distrusts Emit so that she doesn’t even allow him to carve the turkey at Thanksgiving, even though he’s her own nephew, and we’re all now old enough that we have children of our own.
+We'll never be able to ask what adventures he had panned, if any.
+In fact, to this day, our mother distrusts Emit so that she doesn’t allow him even to carve the turkey at Thanksgiving, in spite of the fact that he’s her own nephew, and that we’re all now old enough that we have children of our own.

-But it can’t have been just five hours, or six, or even sevenweeks.
+Whatever the case, our mother must be wrong: it can’t have been just five hours, or six, or even seven weeks that we were away.
 What happened after Emit shoved us off seems too incredible to say.
-But each of us remembers it exactly the same.
+But each of us remembers it exactly the same . . .